 8. Consolidation of debt

 There are balance transfer credit cards that allow you to transfer the debt from one account to another, often with very little or no interest.
-Although not logical for many people, banks would rather return some of the money they borrowed, then keep you on the hook as a repeat customer rather than cutting you off.
+Although not logical for many people, banks would rather return some of the money they borrowed, than keep you on the hook as a repeat customer rather than cutting you off.

 Many banks offer discounts when buying from specific brands or stores as an incentive to use their credit cards.
 In contrast, others have reward benefits regarding travel insurance or other protections that major airlines offer as part of your airfare cost.
 Car rental companies are also known for extra perks – beyond just lower prices – if you book using their partner program (e.g., Hertz Gold Membership).